finagle/finch/docs/json.md

 ### Spray-Json

-* Bring the dependency to the `finch-sprayjson` module.
+* Add the dependency to the `finch-sprayjson` module.
-* Create an implicit format convertor value for any type you denfined.
+* Create an implicit format convertor value for any type you defined.

 ```scala
 import io.finch.sprayjson._